Montréal cultural calendar

 Created with the blessing of the iconic rock band, Pink Floyd – The Dark Side of the Moon screens under the starry dome of the Planétarium on Fridays and Saturdays until June 21.
 This show merges the original musical score with spectacular visuals of the solar system and immersive effects in a surround-sound environment.

-The Cinéma du Musée presents Surrealist Saturdays from February 21 to July 7.
+The Cinéma du Musée presents Surrealist Saturdays until July 7.
 The series features cult classics and essential films of the genre such as Blue Velvet (July 4 and 7).
 Click here for the full line-up.

-The PARC AT MIDNIGHT cycle at the Cinéma du Parc offers nocturnal screenings in the great tradition of the famous rep-house “midnight movies” of the 70s.
-Upcoming films include The Rocky Horror Picture Show (February 27 to March 1),
+The new PARC AT MIDNIGHT cycle (May 1 to June 28) at the Cinéma du Parc offers nocturnal screenings in the great tradition of the famous rep-house “midnight movies” of the 70s.
+Click here for film schedule.

 The Montreal Cinéclub Film Society screens classic movies at various venues every second week.
 Click here for the full program.